SS California (1848): Maiden voyage

-California left New York City on October 6, 1848 with only a partial load of her about 60 saloon (about $300 fare) and 150 steerage (about $150 fare) passenger capacity.
+California left New York City on October 6, 1848, with only a partial load of about 60 saloon (about $300 fare) and 150 steerage (about $150 fare) passengers.
 Only a few were going all the way to California.
 Her crew numbered about 36 men.
 She left New York well before definite word of the California Gold Rush had reached the East Coast.
-She made it to Rio de Janeiro in a record time of 24 days from New York.
-There she stopped for engine repairs and to resupply coal, fresh water, wood, fresh fruits and vegetables and other supplies.
+She made it to Rio de Janeiro in a record time of 24 days.
+There she stopped for engine repairs and to resupply coal, fresh water, wood, fresh fruits and vegetables, and other supplies.
 After traversing the Straits of Magellan she stopped at Valparaíso, Chile; Callao, Peru (just outside Lima); and Paita, Peru for more supplies.
 The coal supplies had been previously shipped to the various ports by sailing ships that had left earlier.

 As word of the California Gold Rush spread, she started picking up more passengers wanting to go to California.
 At Valparaíso she filled most of her remaining berths.
 When news reached the East Coast about the gold rush and the estimated time of Californias arrival at Panama City, there was a rush to get to Panama to catch her before she continued the journey up the Pacific coast.
 When California arrived at Panama City on January 17, 1849, there were many more passengers than there was room.
 Provisions were made for extra passengers that were selected by lottery and paid $200 per ticket; some sold their tickets for much more.
 The SS California eventually proceeded towards San Francisco with about 400 passengers and a crew of 36; many more passengers were left behind to find their way later on other ships.

-On the way to San Francisco, low coal supplies required her to put into San Diego and Monterey, California to get wood to feed her boilers - engines then were simple enough to burn either coal or wood.
+On the way to San Francisco, low coal supplies required her to put into San Diego and Monterey, California to get wood to feed her boilers—engines then were simple enough to burn either coal or wood.
 Any "extra" wood on board was also fed to the boilers.
 The combination of a larger load and the southbound California Current required more coal than she had picked up in Panama.
-As the first steamship on the Panama-to-San Francisco route she had no prior experience or fuel consumption information to follow.
+As the first steamship on the Panama-to-San Francisco route, she had no prior experience or fuel consumption information to follow.